schmoelder/diss/doc/03_methods_software_design/05_version_control.md

 This way, context is provided that helps the reader (often the same developer some time later) to follow the development history.
 The complete history of commits for a project makes up a repository, which can be kept in sync across different computers, facilitating collaboration among different people.

-Repositories can be kept in sync across different computers, facilitating collaboration among different people.
-Collaborators can update their working copy to get current versions of the code base.
-Most modern version control systems will be able to automatically merge changes in files that have been edited simultaneously by different users.
-Moreover, they provide functionality to solve conflicts, should they occur.
-For this reason, version control works best for pure text files and is limited with binary files such as PDF or JPG files.

-This system also allows to simultaneously maintain multiple versions of the code, called branches.
+VCS also allow maintaining multiple versions of the code simultaneously through branches.
-Different branches can easily be compared and facilitate working on separate features without compromising the integrity of the main branch, called the master branch.
-Branches allow developers to work on separate features without compromising the integrity of the master branch.
+Branches enable developers to work on separate features without compromising the integrity of the main branch, often called the master branch.
-Branches can be easily compared, and changes can be merged back into the main branch when the feature is complete.
+Different branches can be easily compared, and changes can be merged back into the main branch once a feature is complete.

+Repositories enable synchronization across multiple computers, facilitating collaboration among teams.
+Collaborators can update their local working copies to get current versions of the codebase.
+Modern version control systems automatically merge changes from files edited simultaneously by different users and include tools to resolve conflicts when they arise.
+Because of this, version control is most effective with text files, while its use with binary files, such as PDFs or JPGs, is limited.
+However, solutions like large file storage (LFS) systems help mitigate some of these limitations.

-VCSs have been around since the early 1980s, with early systems like *RCS* and *CVS*.
+VCS have been in use since the early 1980s, with early systems like *RCS* and *CVS*.
 However, more modern systems like *Git* and *SVN* have become the new standard due to their distributed architecture and advanced features.
-According to Open Hub, *Git* has a market share of $\gt 70~\%$ {cite}`openhub`.
+According to Open Hub, *Git* has a market share of $\gt 70~\%$ {cite}`openhub` and is also the system used in this work.

 ## Software releases